CLI Scripting

 const result = await xlsx.setCells(wb, [{

-address: revenue.address,
+address: q4Revenue.address,

-formula: `=${revenue.address.replace("Q4","Q3")}*1.1`
+formula: `=${q3Revenue.address}*1.1`

 }])